thirumalaics/2024_learning_vault/Designing Data intensive applications/Unicode - attempt 2.md

 		- only code points 128 and above are stored using 2,3, or even upto 6
 		- neat side effect of representing english text exactly the same
 		- other language users had to jump through loops, as in, they will have to use several bytes to store a single code point
-	- UCS-2 stands for Universal character set coded in 2 octets, it is a character encoding standard
+	- UCS-2 stands for Universal character set coded in 2 bytes, it is a character encoding standard
 		- encodes characters using exactly 2 bytes(16 bits) per character
 		- can only represent characters in Basic multilingual place(BMP):
 			- handful of languages